rolloclarke/quill/syntax.md

 main_menu: b
 ---

+## Syntax

 ### Act headings

 Act headings are single lines starting with a hash.
 There should be a blank line above and below.

     # Act One
-{:.light}

 ### Scene headings
-Like act headings, but they start with a single dot (a full stop, or period if you will).
+Like act headings, but they start with a single dot.
 There should be a blank line above and below.

     .Scene 2.
 The Beginning